Skip to main content

 Figure 3.2.7.
 Making a table for \(y=-2x+5\)

 We use points from the table to graph the equation in Figure 8.
-First, we need a coordinate system to draw on.
-We will eventually need to see the \(x\)-values \(-2\text{,}\) \(-1\text{,}\) \(0\text{,}\) \(1\text{,}\) and \(2\text{.}\) So drawing an \(x\)-axis that runs from \(-5\) to \(5\) will be good enough.
-We will eventually need to see the \(y\)-values \(9\text{,}\) \(7\text{,}\) \(5\text{,}\) \(3\text{,}\) and \(1\text{.}\) So drawing a \(y\)-axis that runs from \(-1\) to \(10\) will be good enough.
+First, we need a coordinate system to draw onto.
+We will eventually need to see the \(x\)-values \(-2\text{,}\) \(-1\text{,}\) \(0\text{,}\) \(1\text{,}\) and \(2\) on the graph.
+So drawing an \(x\)-axis that runs from \(-5\) to \(5\) will be good enough.
+We will eventually need to see the \(y\)-values \(9\text{,}\) \(7\text{,}\) \(5\text{,}\) \(3\text{,}\) and \(1\) too.
+So drawing a \(y\)-axis that runs from \(-1\) to \(10\) will be good enough.

 Axes should always be labeled using the variable names they represent.
 In this case, with “\(x\)” and “\(y\)”.
 The axes should have tick marks that are spaced evenly.
 In this case it is fine to place the tick marks one unit apart (on both axes).
 Labeling at least some of the tick marks is necessary for a reader to understand the scale.
 Here we label the even-numbered ticks.

-Then, connect the points with a smooth curve.
+Then connect the points with a smooth curve.
 Here, the curve is a straight line.
 Lastly, we can communicate that the graph extends further by sketching arrows on both ends of the line.

 Next we carefully plot each point from the table in Figure (b).
 It’s not necessary to label each point’s coordinates, but we do so here.